mehtapugur/Cargo-Delivery-System/readme.md

 ## :sparkles: Main Features

-- Application has onboarding page for presentation.
+  - Cargo information is kept in Firebase and updated dynamically.
-- Home page has listed offers, categories and restaurants.
+  - Users must register to use the application.
-- When user chose category, user will see new restaurant list filtered by categories.
+  - Cargoes in the database are listed.
-- Restaurant's meals and drinks are listed on the restaurant detail page.
+  - Users can change the status of cargoes and delete them.
-- Users can choose address, payment method and foods.
-Then, can order.
+  - Cargo locations are shown on the map.
-- Users are able to see on order page, previous and current orders.
+  - The markers of the cargoes with a "true" send value are deleted from the map.
-- User are able to see user's data and addresses in profile page.
+  - The shortest path is drawn for the first two cargo locations in the database.

 ## :camera_flash: Screenshots